 You can also have oats as a snack at any time of day, just cook and add some nut butter or a sliced banana.

-I have included chilli peppers because I’ll be honest, I LOVE them.
-But if you don’t love them don’t worry you don’t need to include these, but it’s great to know there is a weight loss benefit to eating chilli peppers.
+I have included chili peppers because I’ll be honest, I LOVE them.
+But if you don’t love them don’t worry you don’t need to include these, but it’s great to know there is a weight loss benefit to eating chili peppers.

-There are some studies that have shown the chilli peppers can burn fat.
-Now that is not to say that you can eat what you like and include chilli peppers and lose weight, but they can be a good edition to your weight loss strategy.
+There are some studies that have shown the chili peppers can burn fat.
+Now that is not to say that you can eat what you like and include chili peppers and lose weight, but they can be a good edition to your weight loss strategy.

 So, what are the benefits?

 Chili peppers and jalapenos contain a compound called capsaicin, which has been proven by some studies to boost metabolism and increase the burning of fat.

 Chili peppers have also been proven to reduce appetite and calorie intake.

 Olive oil is packed with monounsaturated fatty acids.
 These fatty acids along with keeping your heart healthy and blood sugar levels stable also help assist weight loss.